 Gastroesophageal reflux disease (GERD) is defined as reflux of stomach acid into the esophagus that causes symptoms and/or mucosal injury.
 GERD is a common medical disorder, with estimates of 10-20% prevalence in developed countries.
-The severity of GERD is widely variable.
+The severity of GERD varies widely.
 Many patients have mild, intermittent symptoms that do not require treatment or only require episodic use of medications.
-Other patients have chronic, severe GERD that can lead to complications such as Barrett’s esophagus and esophageal cancer.
-For patients with severe disease, chronic treatment with acid blockers is one option.
-For some patients, medications are not adequate to control symptoms, and other patients prefer to avoid the use of indefinite, possibly lifelong medications.
+Other patients have chronic, severe GERD that can lead to complications such as Barrett esophagus and esophageal cancer.
+For patients with severe disease, chronic treatment with acid blockers is an option.
+For some patients, medications are not adequate to control symptoms; other patients prefer to avoid the use of indefinite, possibly lifelong medications.
 Surgical treatments are available for these patients, primarily a Nissen fundoplication performed either laparoscopically or by open surgery.
 A number of less invasive procedures are also being evaluated as an intermediate option between medical therapy and surgery.

 Related policies are –

-POLICYAn implantable magnetic esophageal ring to treat gastroesophageal reflux disease (GERD) is investigational.
+POLICYMagnetic esophageal sphincter augmentation to treat gastroesophageal reflux disease (GERD) is investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.